 Energy intensity: A measure relating the output of an activity to its energy input.
-Energy intensity is most commonly applied to the economy as a whole, where we measure output as GDP and primary energy in Btu to allow for the addition of all energy forms (energy/GDP).
+Energy intensity is most commonly applied to the economy as a whole, where we measure output as GDP and primary energy in Btus so all energy forms (energy/GDP) can be included.
 On an economy-wide level, energy intensity reflects both energy efficiency and the structure of the economy.
-Economies in the process of industrializing tend to have higher energy intensities than economies in their post-industrial phase.
+Economies in the process of industrializing tend to have higher energy intensities than economies in a post-industrial phase.
 On a smaller scale, for example, energy intensity can relate the amount of energy consumed in buildings to the amount of residential or commercial floorspace.